colin-nolan/docker-ffmpeg-rpi/README.md

 ```
 _Note: this may take several hours on a RPi!_

-The base image can be changed by setting the `BASE_IMAGE` build arg.
-This image must contain compiled copies of the
+The base image can be changed by setting the `BASE_IMAGE` build arg (minimal Ubuntu is default).

-[ARM side libraries](https://github.com/raspberrypi/userland) (typically installed in `/opt/vc/lib`).
+Note that the ARM side libraries (e.g. mmal) are built and then linked against.
+According to the

-FFmpeg is compiled for armhf only (64-bit aarch64 builds of the ARM side libraries are not (officially) supported).
+[userland README](https://github.com/raspberrypi/userland#readme), 64-bit aarch64 builds of the ARM side libraries are
+not (officially) supported.

 ## Usage